 Interest Accrual on Funds and Positions

-This essentially turns your idle funds into a source of passive income, offering a 3.75% annual percentage yield (APR) to eligible users.
+This essentially turns your idle funds into a source of passive income, offering a 3.25% annual percentage yield (APR) to eligible accounts.

-The interest accrues daily, based on the total value of your account, but payouts are usually credited during the first 10 business days of the following month.
+The interest accrues daily, based on the total value of your account, but payouts are usually credited during the first week of the following month, though Kalshi notes they can take up to 10 business days to process.

-To be eligible for interest payments, there are certain requirements, like maintaining a $250 account balance, as well as funding your account through Kalshi Klear.
+To be eligible for interest payments, there are certain requirements, like maintaining a $250 account balance, and the program is currently limited to eligible users in the United States and its territories.

-This ensures compliance and proper fund custody through FDIC-insured partner accounts.
+This ensures compliance and proper fund custody through Kalshi’s banking and clearing structure.
 The interest rate itself is variable and subject to change, but it’s rare to find this kind of benefit on a derivatives or event-trading platform.

 By offering interest on funds this way, Kalshi reduces opportunity cost for traders and encourages longer-term, more thoughtful positions.